callerid/electronjs_sampleApp/README.md

   - Receives and parses data arriving from CallerID.com hardware
   - Displays call records with the associated phone line number
-  - Logs call records into a SQLite databse table called 'call_log'
+  - Logs call records into a SQLite database table called 'call_log'
   - Searches for matching Caller ID phone numbers in a Caller ID Lookup table
   - If a match is found, an indication is presented which allows users to “popup” the customer record
   - If no match, an indication is presented which allows users to match an existing customer record or add a new customer